It’s easy to take life for granted.

 It’s so easy to just go to bed and hope for a fresh start in the morning.
 Whether you totally failed as a parent, were not pleasant to be around, or even if you were the perfect Christian, you aren’t promised tomorrow.
 None of us are – no matter our beliefs or circumstances.

 Unfortunately, it sometimes takes a tragedy to be reminded of this.

 On March 21st, 2017, Mandy Kelly from Worshipful Living, along with her husband and two youngest children, were taken from this earth when they died in a horrible house fire.
 I never met Mandy face to face; but I didn’t have to to know that she was a lover of the Lord, a kind and gentle soul, and a dedicated wife, mother, and friend.

 Mandy did some work for me behind the scenes here at My Joy-Filled Life for a short time.
-We were also in many of the same blogging circles and groups, and we were currently taking an online marketing course together with a small group of other bloggers.
+We were also in many of the same blogging circles and groups, and we were currently taking an online marketing course together with a small group of other bloggers and learning everything about marketing, tube advertising and more.
 I read her blog and followed her on Instagram – I loved seeing her smiling face in my Instagram stories feed everyday.

 When I sat down at my computer on Tuesday, March 21st, I was expecting to just check my email quickly before I started doing some school with my kids.
 They were all actually sitting at the table waiting for me (that rarely happens), but I got way delayed because I was so confused and shocked by what I had just read on my screen about Mandy and her family’s passing.
 Had I read that right?
 At first I hadn’t; at first I thought that her husband was the only one that died in the fire.
 Then I read it again; the reality was that her husband, Mandy, and their two youngest children had lost their lives.